Back Previous Pages

 7. Fitzroy Island and Green Island

 Both Green Island and Fitzroy Island are popular day trips with families.
 Adorned with lush rainforest, open woodland, and coral beaches, they area apart of the World Heritage-listed Great Barrier Reef Marine Park and only a 45-minute ride from Cairns.
+Can't decide?
+There is a new two island day trip with includes time at both islands.
+Both islands offer half day options or full day options to suit your family schedule.

 Enjoy some optional snorkelling, island walks, beach activities, resort cafes and more.
 If you have time, squeeze in a visit to the island’s Cairns Turtle Rehabilitation Centre at Fitzroy island.
 Run completely by volunteers, it’s a non-profit organisation dedicated to the rehabilitation of sick and injured turtles.
 Places on the tours are limited though, so book as soon as you arrive on the island.